Meet Vault12 at the Mansion House Summit in London, September 13, 2024.

 Price | $149 | $149 |

-- The display is literally as a size of coin, uncomfortable to use.
+- The display is literally the size of a coin: very uncomfortable to use.

-- The buttons are stiff, making long operations cumbersome.
+- The buttons are stiff, making operations cumbersome.

-- Offers Bluetooth connectivity - works with cable, at least with smartphones.
+- Offers Bluetooth connectivity — works with or without a cable, at least with smartphones.

 - Wide support for third-party wallets and dapps, allowing the Ledger Nano X to sign transactions directly in MetaMask, Uniswap, and other platforms without relying on Ledger Live software.
 This is a huge advantage for DeFi users.

-- No wireless connectivity, you always have to use cable.
+- No wireless connectivity: you always have to use a cable.

-- iOS is a balance view-only app - you can't send transactions from iOS.
-And have to use cable.
+- iOS is a balance view-only app, so you can't send transactions from iOS.

-- The touchscreen and input are very well-thought-out experiences on Trezor Model T, can use everyday without feeling painful.
+- The touchscreen and input are very well-thought-out experiences on Trezor Model T — you can use it without any discomfort.

-Now, we dive deeper into the core specification of every hardware wallet—security:
+Now, we dive deeper into the core specification of every hardware wallet: security features.

 Ledger Nano X | Trezor Model T | |